dcti/dnetc-client-base/ogr/ansi/ogr_readme.txt

    The side effect is that the client now requires much more memory than before.
    Selftests may run out of memory on old platforms because of that.

+   6.3 Why is "LOOKUP_FIRSTBLANK(0xffffffff) == 32" safe ?

+   When used to determine the shift count, the code actually checks the argument and switch to an alternate method that shift the bitmaps by 32 whenever necessary.
+   When used to compute the limit of the middle mark in odd rulers, the reason is far less obvious.
+If we have "dist0 == 0xffffffff", then the leftmost part of the ruler being constructed measures all the distances from 1 to 32 (inclusive).
+The remaining part of this ruler (yet unknown) cannot measure these distances so as to not break the Golomb criteria.
+The "choose" array gives us the minimum length of this remaining part, which leads to a maximum position for the middle mark.
+Another bound is given by the position of the last mark placed so far because we want to filter out mirrored image (middle segment reduction method).
+This calculation involves LOOKUP_FIRSTBLANK.
+   Finally, the code picks the lowest bound.

+   Let G be the length of the ruler we're searching, C the value obtained from the "choose" array, and P the position of the last mark placed when we need to compute the limit of the middle mark.
+We need to ensure that :
+                           G - C  <=  G - 1 - P - 32
+   otherwise implementations of LOOKUP_FIRSTBLANK that return 33 instead of 32 will get a better limit.
+This equation simplifies into "P <= C - 33", so the error first occurs when P == C-32.
+But because the remaining part of the ruler is of length C (at least), and because the middle mark must be placed at a position x >= P+33, the entire ruler would be of length :
+                          G' = (C-32) + 33 + C = 2*C + 1
+   It turns out that for any odd ruler of up to 29 marks, G' > G. Therefore, implementations of LOOKUP_FIRSTBLANK can safely return 32 or 33 when the argument is 0xFFFFFFFF because this bit pattern cannot occur.
+In addition, no special care is required for 64-bit implementations because we always have LOOKUP_FIRSTBLANK(dist0) < 33.